 The port city of Nagasaki (長崎市) in the west of Japan is one of the country’s most enjoyable destinations.
 Unfortunately, many tourists skip this city and choose to visit Hiroshima to learn more about the consequences of the atomic bomb.
 But a visit to Nagasaki is more than just a sad history about nuclear warfare.
 Have you become curious and do you want to know more about this city?
 Read on and discover it in this Nagasaki travel guide.

-Nagasaki Travel Guide – What would you like to know…?
+What would you like to know about Nagasaki, Japan?

 - History – 5 historical facts – Did you know…?